MahatmaCrond/enumeration-script/README.md

 This script is designed to do Nmap scans of a list of target hosts.
 It takes an hour or so to complete.
 To keep you notified of its progress, it uses linux system notifications as it finishes each script.

-- Must have libnotify-bin installed // apt-get install libnotify-bin
+- Must have libnotify-bin installed // apt-get install libnotify-bin.
 - If you don't want to use notifications, just remove the line from the script.
-- Before you begin, create a file called ips.txt with a host to scan on each line
+- Before you begin, create a file called ips.txt with a host to scan on each line.
+- If the UDP scan is taking too long, you should just kill the script.

 ## Output organization
 It will create a directory structure that consists of just the last portion of the subnet you're scanning.